Clemapfel/jluna/docs/manual.md

 bool State::is_garbage_collector_enabled();
 ```

-When using `jluna` and not pure C-API, most objects are safe from being garbage collected.
-It is therefore rarely necessary to manually disable the GC.
+When using `jluna` and allocating memory specifically through it, objects are safe from being garbage collected.
+It is therefore almost never necessary to manually disable the GC.
 See the section on [proxies](#accessing-variables) for more information.

 ## Boxing / Unboxing

 Julia and C++ do not share any memory.
 Objects that have the same conceptual type can have very different memory layouts.
 For example, `Char` in julia is a 32-bit value, while it is 8-bits in C++.
-Comparing `std::set` to `Base.set` will of course be even more of a difference.<br>
+Comparing `std::set` to `Base.set` will of course be even more of a difference on a bit-level.<br>
 Because of this, when transferring memory from one languages state to the others, we're not only moving memory but converting it by reformating its layout.

 **Boxing** is the process of taking C++-side memory, converting it and then allocating the now julia-compatible memory julia-side.
-Conversely, **unboxing** is the process of taking julia-side memory, converting it and then allocating it C++-side.
+Conversely, **unboxing** is the process of taking julia-side memory, converting it, then allocating it C++-side.
 Boxing/Unboxing are handled by an overload of the following functions:

 ```cpp
 template<typename T>